epfl-si/cluster.okd.hubble-ui/README.md

 helm upgrade -i  my-plugin charts/openshift-console-plugin -n plugin__console-plugin-template --create-namespace --set plugin.image=my-plugin-image-location
 ```

-NOTE: When deploying on OpenShift 4.10, it is recommended to add the parameter `--set plugin.securityContext.enabled=false` which will omit configurations related to Pod Security.

 NOTE: When defining i18n namespace, adhere `plugin__<name-of-the-plugin>` format.
 The name of the plugin should be extracted from the `consolePlugin` declaration within the [package.json](package.json) file.

 ## i18n